III. The Divisions

 b.
 The Chair is responsible for providing the Administrative Officer with a list of confirmed nominees.
 The GRA & Webmaster will ask candidates to complete an online candidate form which includes biographical information that appears on the ballot under his, her, or their name.
 Candidates will be given two weeks to complete this task.
 If a candidate fails to submit this information in a timely manner, his, her, or their name will appear on the ballot with the following notation: Candidate did not provide biographical information.

 c.
 Division elections for incoming Chairs should be held during the Chair’s first year in office.
-This will assure that the Chairpersons will help in the planning of programs and other division functions and give the Chair-Elect some experience regarding the responsibilities of the Chair before taking office.
-Names of the nominees need to be sent to the Administrative Officer by (no later than) May 1.
+This will ensure that the Chairpersons will help in the planning of programs and other division functions and give the Chair-Elect some experience regarding the responsibilities of the Chair before taking office.
+Names of the nominees must be sent to the Administrative Officer by (no later than) May 1.

 d.
-If possible, elections are to be held in the fall.
+If possible, elections should be held in the fall.
 No division elections will take place between June 15 and August 15 due to work associated with the annual meeting.
 Some divisions elect the Chair-Elect earlier so that they may serve two years before becoming Chair.

 e.
 The actual election process will be handled by the Administrative Office.
 The preferred method of communication with members is by electronic mail.
 Electronic mail will be used for the notification of elections.
 It is considered the member’s responsibility to notify the Administrative Office of any changes in e-mail or postal address in a timely fashion.